leehbi/Fretty/README.md

-This react app is a guitar teaching game.
+This React app is a guitar teaching game.

 Produced with the excellent [fretboards library](https://github.com/txels/fretboards) created by Carles Barrobés